moderntribe/square-one/docs/theme/components/title.md

-#   Component
+# Title Component

 The title component is exactly what it sounds like.
 A Title.

-This component is very similar to the [Text](/component_docs/text) component with one key difference.
+This component is very similar to the [Text](/docs/theme/components/text.md) component with one key difference.
 You can specify the wrapper tag on the title component whereas with the text component, you are restricted to using a `<div>`.

 ### File Locations